chevaucheurdepouler/chevaucheurdepouler/README.md

 ### About me 🌱
 I am currently work in project person who loves puters!.
 Sometimes i can do some cool stuff with puters, like:
-- programming with Python, C++ (currently doing stuff to get better at it), and techs like HTML/CSS (and Sass)/JS (i have some knowledges about PHP but really need to work on it)
+- programming with Python, C++ (currently doing stuff to get better at it), and techs like Vue and NextJS.
-- have a lot of understanting into tech
-I am also planning on learning about ML, Data Science etc!!
+- i kinda like sysadmin related things too, planning on building a personal server at home I am also planning on learning about ML, Data Science etc!!

 Fun fact : my fave languages / frameworks rn are python, c++ and vue.js :)